Expensify/App/.github/ISSUE_TEMPLATE/NewLibraryRequest.md

 ---
 In order to properly evaluate if a new library can be added to `package.json`, please fill out this request form.
 It will be automatically assigned someone from our review team that will go through and vet the library.

+*In order to add any new production dependency, it must receive a :+1: from at least 51% of the app deployers.*

 Note: This is only for production dependencies.
 While we don't want people to add packages to dev-dependencies willy-nilly, we recognize that there isn't as great of a need there to secure them.

 # Name of library: